Louisville Metro Internship Program

 2) Attend a few Louisville Metro Council Meetings on Thursday evenings at 6:00 p.m.

-3) Students must complete at least 120 hours onsite for the duration of the internship.
-This does not include required class assignments to be uploaded in an online E-Portfolio.
+2) Students must complete at least 120 hours onsite for the duration of the internship.
+This does not include work hours spent on required class writing assignments or class meetings.

 LMIP Application Process